bmwcarit/joynr/wiki/java.md

 ```

 ### The base class
-The provider class must extend the generated class ```<Interface>AbstractProvider``` (or
+The provider class must either extend the generated class `Default<Interface>Provider` or
+alternatively at least its super class ```<Interface>AbstractProvider```.

-Default<Interface>Provider) and implement getter methods for each Franca attribute and a method for
+In the latter case it must as well implement getter and / or setter methods itself for each Franca
+attribute (where required).
+The class `Default<Interface>Provider` already includes default
+implementations of getter and setter methods (where required).

-each method of the Franca interface.
-In order to send broadcasts the generated code of the super
+In both cases it must implement a method for each method of the Franca interface.
+In order to send
-class ```<Interface>AbstractProvider``` can be used.
+broadcasts the generated code of the super class ```<Interface>AbstractProvider``` can be used.

+If the value of a notifiable attribute gets changed directly inside the implementation of a method
+or (non-default) setter, the `<Attribute>Changed(<Attribute>)` method needs to be called in order
+to inform subscribers about the value change.

 ```java
 package myPackage;